 Virgin Galactic believes that this launch represents the breaking of the "commercial spaceflight barrier."
 They're optimistic that the price will naturally come down as the commercial spaceflight industry takes firmer hold, in the way that getting on an airplane feels practically mundane now, despite having been an unattainable luxury to the majority of Americans for most of the 20th century.

 But in the case of commercial airplanes, there were reasons to fly people and things around the world even before the prices dropped.
 There was business to conduct, loved ones to see.
 Announcing the arrival of commercial spaceflight feels like putting the cart before the horse.
-Where would space travellers go?
+Where would space travelers go?
 We're not close to solving the obstacles to sustaining life beyond Earth — pesky little problems like having a source of water and oxygen, or finding a climate even remotely habitable for our bodies.
 At every turn we'd be fighting against environments perfect for killing us.

 In the past year, amid worldwide COVID lockdowns, some airlines started conducting "flights to nowhere," burning jet fuel for hours to take passengers on journeys that ended up where they'd began.
 The public reaction wasn't pretty.
 These flights weren't only seen as pointless, but as examples of gross excess.
 There’s an often-used cliche that suggests we should focus on the journey, not the destination — but there’s no precedent for not having a destination at all.

 There's a lot at stake on the claims that commercial spaceflight is here, and not only for the founders and investors of these companies.
-The state of New Mexico spent $220 million USD building Spaceport America so that companies like Virgin Galactic would have a launch site.
+The state of New Mexico spent $220 million building Spaceport America so that companies like Virgin Galactic would have a launch site.
 Spaceport is located in the town of Truth or Consequences, and the community there has already been waiting a long time for the economic payoff to this investment.
 What happens if the industry doesn't take off?

 Despite this uncertainty, space billionaires seem proud that they've ostensibly managed to accomplish what took the power and will of entire nations in the past.
 No big government involved, just free market innovation at work.
 Depending on who you ask, I guess, a handful of private citizens having the power of nations is either a reason for celebration or alarm.